cyclejs-community/cycle-canvas/README.md

 Deployment
 ---

-To get your project online, if you don't need a backend server, you can deploy to Github pages:
+To get your project online, if you don't need a backend server, you can deploy to Github pages.

+Note: if you cloned this repo directly, you will first need to [create a new repo](https://github.com/new).
+Since you're uploading an existing repo, don't add a README, license or .gitignore.
+Then follow the instructions to add your new repo as the remote.
+You will need to `git remote rm origin` beforehand.

+To deploy for the first time, we need to set up a `gh-pages` branch:

 ```bash
 git checkout -b gh-pages